Gregory N. Hoole

 Greg is a husband and father of four.
 He enjoys road and mountain biking, trail running, skiing, and otherwise spending time with his family in Utah’s beautiful outdoors.
-He is a Boston Marathon finisher and an Ironman All World Athlete.
+He is a Boston Marathon finisher and a former Ironman All World Athlete.

 Publications and Presentations